Rapid Access Expansion programme (RAcE)

-The programme’s secondary objective is to generate evidence to inform WHO policy recommendations and programmatic guidance on iCCM.
-Lessons learned will be reviewed at annual WHO regional meetings to share experiences and identify best practices for the scale-up of iCCM programmes in malaria-endemic countries.
-The project will also serve as a foundation for a comprehensive policy review on case management in the five target countries, and the updating of WHO’s policy guidance on iCCM.
+The programme’s second objective is to generate evidence to inform WHO policy recommendations and programmatic guidance on iCCM.
+Lessons learned will be reviewed to share experiences and identify best practices for the scale-up of iCCM programmes across sub-Saharan Africa.
+The project will also serve as a foundation for a comprehensive policy review on case management in the five target countries, and a review of WHO’s policy guidance on the subject.

 Governance and project oversight

-The programme is governed by an International Steering Group, which provides general oversight and advice to the WHO Global Malaria Programme regarding the development and implementation of RAcE 2015, to help improve the relevance, impact and sustainability of the programme.
-In accordance with the criteria and objectives of RAcE 2015, a Project Review Panel has been appointed to review applications for grants received from civil society organizations and to make recommendations to WHO on which grant applications to accept and which ones to reject, with brief justifications.
+The RAcE programme is governed by an international steering group, which provides general oversight to the WHO Global Malaria Programme to help improve the relevance, impact, and sustainability of the RAcE programme.
+A project review panel has been appointed to review grant applications from nongovernmental organizations and to make recommendations to WHO.

 For further information, please contact: